 We are of the opinion that the subjects should be insured for buildings reinstatement purposes for a sum of not less than the above noted figure.
-Building costs are currently increasing significantly above inflation due to material and labour shortages as well as Brexit and the Pandemic.
+Building costs are currently increasing significantly above inflation due to material and labour shortages.
 It is recommended that you update this figure regularly to ensure that you have adequate cover or alternatively seek specialist advice from your insurer.

-that you have ou nave adequate cover or alternatively seek specialist advice from your insurer.
-12.0 adverse pland necessary Loc investigation of matters to be asbestos in or beyond the so ning proposals, cal Authority co of any contamin outwith the scone or more of its tope of this insp considered by any some of vacant possession and that the property is unaffected by any concrous burdens, title restrictions or servitude rights.
-It is assumed that all assents, which may have been required, have been sought and obtained.
-No ation on, under or within the property has been made as we consider such see of this report.
-All property built prior to the year 2000 may contain components or fittings.
+12.0 VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
+It is assumed that all necessary Local Authority consents, which may have been required, have been sought and obtained.
+No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
+All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
-It is ection to test for asbestos and future occupants should be advised that if they should ask for a specialist to undertake appropriate tests.
-12.1 Market Value condition (£) 340,000 (Three Hundred and Forty Thousand Pounds) s) 12.2 Market Value completion o works (£): N/A 12.3 Suitable secu normal morto purposes?
-Yes 12.4 Date of Valua ntion: 28/07/2023 Signature: Electronically Signed: 237623 3-F8383371-5974 Surveyor: Wesley Weld Moore BSc (Hons) MLE MRICS Date: 28/07/2023 28/07/2023 Fort William - Allied Surveyors Scotland Plc Office: 20 High Street Fort William PH33 6AT Tel: 01397 705 541 Fax: email: wesley.weld- moore@alliedsurveyorsscotland.com
+It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask for a specialist to undertake appropriate tests.
+12.1 Market Value condition (£): - 145,000 ONE HUNDRED AND FORT POUNDS ONE HUNDRED AND FORTY FIVE THOUSAND POUNDS 12.2 Market Value completion o works (£): • N/A 12.3 Suitable secu normal morto purposes?
+Yes 12.4 Date of Valua ition: 15/03/2024 Signature: Electronically Signed: 253714 4-F8383371-5974 Surveyor: Wesley Weld Moore BSc (Hons) M ILE MRICS Date: 18/03/2024 Fort Will iam - Allie ed Survey ors Scotl and PIc Office: 20 High Street Fort William PH33 6AT Tel: 01397 705 541 Fax: email: wesley.weld- moore@alliedsurveyorssco otland.com energy report energy report on: